Lost in distraction?

 Music, film, art and culture as Europe’s way forward

-Voices of the next generation: Panel talk with Mads Gregorius Krag, UngKult, Katrine Petersen, ph.d. fellow, Tarrak, and Mira Bertelsen
+Voices of the next generation: Panel talk with Mads Gregorius Krag, UngKult, Tarrak, Mira Bertelsen and Katrine Petersen, Expert in digital youth culture

 How can EU better support the sector?
 Conversation with Luiza Moroz, Culture Action Europe and Nicklas Larsen, Copenhagen Institute for Futures Studies